A Paris handmade tile studio

 Using original 18th century moulds, we are also commissioned to make tablewares (plates, platters, tureens, etc.) with initials or coats of arms.
 We have also often produced copies of various types of apothecary jars: albarelli, canisters, theriaca jars, ewers, etc.

 Over the years we have gathered a vast image library of ancient tiles, tile murals, azulejo panels and majolica tiles of all periods.
 These archives are complemented by a further library of engravings, paintings, adornments, etchings, and landscapes.
 All of these are sources of inspiration that help us create new ceramic works with respect for ancient traditions.

-To learn more about the artisans of this rebirth: a film with an interview of Frédéric Almaviva
+To learn more about our work, a film about the restoration of another exceptional building, the Caillebotte Estate near Paris, with an interview of Frédéric Almaviva